Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 }
 ```

-> If we don't define the assign operator for a `class`, the compiler will automatically generate a default assign operator.
-Note that the default assign operator is **shallow copy**, while defined assign operator is **deep copy**.
+> If we don't define the assignment operator for a `class` or a `struct`, the compiler will automatically generate a default assignment operator.
+Note that the default assignment operator is **shallow copy**, while defined assignment operator is **deep copy**.
 {: .prompt-info }

-A gerneral realization of the assign operator is as below:
+A gerneral realization of the assignment operator is as below:

 ```cpp
 myclass& myclass::operator= (const &myclass other) {